pr3d4t0r/n1ql-vim-syntax/README.md

 ## Requirements

-N1QL syntax file(s) for Vim 7.4 and later
+1. N1QL syntax file(s) for Vim 7.4 and later

-`$HOME/.vim` must exist for local installation
+1. `$HOME/.vim` must exist for local installation

+*Recommended:*

+Have Git available for automatic installation / updates to the `$HOME/.vim` using the `n1ql4vim` command, included with this distribution.

 ## Installation